Insured-Retirement-Institute/.github/profile/readme.md

 ## Get started

-We're still getting started, so we're a bit under construction at the momemnt.
+We're only a few months old and just getting started.
+Several standards are in discussion right now.
 Please check back often for updates.

-The IRI's strength comes from its community—dedicated individuals who invest their time and expertise to drive meaningful change.
+The IRI's Digital First for Annuity standards strength comes from its community—dedicated individuals who invest their time and expertise to drive meaningful change.
 Whether you're a business stakeholder or technology developer, you are welcome to get invovled, contribute code, fix bugs, write documentation, and more.

 ## Specifications
-The Producer CanSell and ActivityStatus APIs are not and will not be included on this platform until certain open questions are resolved.
-Users will be notified if and when these APIs are added to the platform.

 OpenAPI definitions can be found on the [GitHub Page](https://insured-retirement-institute.github.io/Style-Guide/) of the [Style Guide repository](https://github.com/Insured-Retirement-Institute/Style-Guide).

 Check out firm's implemenation plans and version of the Standards in the [Registry](https://insured-retirement-institute.github.io/Standard-Registry/).

 All standards have a corresponding repository where work in progress documentation lives as the standards are being developed.

+(The Producer CanSell and ActivityStatus APIs are not and will not be included on this platform until certain open questions are resolved.
+Users will be notified if and when these APIs are added to the platform.)

 ### Active Specifications
 - [Application Status](https://github.com/Insured-Retirement-Institute/Application-Status)